Glass Paperweights: A Unique Art Form of Art

-by the late Jan Rutland who served as Executive Director of the National Bottle Museum until her passing in December 1010
+By the late Jan Rutland who served as Executive Director of the National Bottle Museum until her passing in October 2010

 Some of the best American paperweights were produced at Sandwich, by New England Glass Co. and by John J. Gilliland in his Brooklyn, NY factory.
 Many of the finest of the Sandwich paperweights were created by Nicholas Lutz who came from St. Louis, France.
 The finest from the New England factory were made by Francois Pierre of France who is said to have served his apprenticeship at Baccarat.